Thavarshan/gym/README.md

 The free service of CI provided by [Github](https://github.com/) was utilized for the CI pipeline.
 Every time code is pushed to `Github` a special automated action is run where a cloud droplet / virtual machine hosted on the cloud is propagated and is used to build and test the code in different platforms.

-The code is compiled, built, and tested on `Linux`, `Mac` and `Windows` platforms.
+The code is compiled, built, and tested on `Linux`, `Mac OS` and `Windows` platforms.
 You can view all CI processes [here](https://github.com/Thavarshan/gym-app/actions).

 Three services are run every time the code is pushed to `Github`.